What is Software Metering?

 Metering shows only 280 users accessed Visio in the past 90 days

-220 licenses are candidates for reclamation or non-renewal
+220 licences are candidates for reclamation or non-renewal

-Many software products offer multiple license tiers based on functionality:
+Many software products offer multiple licence tiers based on functionality:

 |---|